 Now we can compute

-As this Equation is linear on the weight lattice , only an orthonormal eigenfunction basis map which is induced from a volume-preserving invertible linear map between two such indexed, rank weight lattices will keep the “algebraic/topological” indexed data set invariant.
+As this Equation is only invariant under linear transformations on the weight lattice (A−1)tZn={λi}, only an L2 orthonormal eigenfunction basis map which is induced from a volume-preserving invertible linear map between two such indexed, rank n weight lattices will keep the “algebraic/topological” indexed data set {Mi,j,k} invariant.

-must also preserve the “analytic” invariants — the Casimir-element induced figure for each indexed weight, i.e. the individual eigenvalues of the flat-tori’s Laplacian.
+must also preserve the “analytic” invariants — the Casimir-element induced figure 4π2∥λi∥2 for each indexed weight, i.e. the individual eigenvalues of the flat-tori’s Laplacian.

-This representation-theoretical account [AK01] is exactly equivalent to the prior development of lattice congruence [NRR22] traditonally used to delineate isometry classes of flat tori.
-In fact, the matrix transpose of such a linear map , as described in the prior paragraph, is the contravariant Riemannian isometry between the tori, as provided by application of the Gelfand-Naimark Representation Theorem during the Proof of our Theorem.
+This representation-theoretical account [AK01] is exactly equivalent to the prior development of lattice congruence[NRR22] traditionally used to delineate isometry classes of flat tori.
+In fact, the matrix transpose of such a linear map B∈SO(n,R), as described in the prior paragraph, is the contravariant Riemannian isometry between the tori, as provided by application of the Gelfand-Naimark Representation Theorem during the Proof of our Theorem.

 Acknowledgements